Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 What Is a Designated Learning Institution (DLI)?

 You can find the official list of DLIs on the Government of Canada’s website.
 Each school on the list will show whether its programs are eligible for the PGWP.
-But remember, just because a school has some programs that are eligible for the PGWP, that does not mean that all programs are eligible.
-Ensure you double check with the DLI if the program you are interested in qualifies you for a PGWP, and get the answer in writing before you decide to enroll.
+But remember, just because a school has some programs that are PGWP eligible, that does not mean that all programs are eligible.
+Ensure you double check with the DLI if the program you are interested in qualifies you for a PGWP, and get the answer in writing before you decide to enroll and apply for the study permit.

 What Program Types Qualify for a PGWP?

-To be eligible for a PGWP, your program must meet all of the following:
+To be eligible, your program must meet all of the following:

 • It was at least 8 months long (or 900 hours in Quebec).

-• It led to a degree, diploma, or certificate.
+• It's a degree program or led to a diploma or certificate.

 • It was completed in-person in Canada (though there are some exceptions for online/hybrid formats).